 Preparation for a lifetime of leadership as an engineer.
 Small group discussion format, with opportunities for student facilitated discussions.
 Topics include: leadership in organizations, emotional intelligence, the psychology of small group dynamics and team performance, global perspectives of engineering.
 Written executive summaries as part of a "4MAT" like response will be required prior to discussion.
-Corequisite: EGR 302 or EGR 352.
+Co-requisite: CON 310 or EGR 302 or 352.